 EntraPass web shall allow generating custom reports.

-Custom reports shall be built in the SMS workstation and can be used on EntraPass web.
+Custom reports shall be built in the SMS EntraPass Workstation and can be used on EntraPass web.

 The operator shall have the ability to choose a specific timeframe based on date and time.